cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

-These technologies and standards continue today, and have, via hindsight, strongly shaped the how electronic resources currently work.
+These technologies and standards continue today, and have, via hindsight, strongly shaped how electronic resources currently work.
 This timeline includes what's now referred to as the A-Z list of serials, which started in 2000,